MajorFemi/alx-low_level_programming/README.md

 0x013-more_singly_linked_lists is to further widen the existing knowledge on linked list

-0x14 - Bit Manipulation .
+0x14 - Bit Manipulation.
+0x15 - File Input/Output (I/O)